-Estimates of employment for 1952-95 are shown in Table D.3; they are described as "labour force" before 1978 and as "employees" for 1978 onwards.
-I presume that they refer to employment.
-They exclude the military, so I added 3 million throughout to the official figure for the "non-productive" sector.
-I also adjusted the figures from an endyear to a midyear basis.
-For years before 1978 the official sources are very aggregative.
-They refer to employment in the primary sector, i.e. farming, forestry, fishery and sideline activities (hunting, gathering and household handicrafts); the secondary sector, i.e. mining, manufacturing, utilities and construction; and the tertiary sector.
-There are also figures for employment in "material production" and "non-material production", which permit a breakdown of service activity into "productive" and "nonproductive".
+Estimates of employment for 1952-2003 are shown in Table D.3.
+The official figures excluded the military until 1992, so I added 3 million to the official figure for the "non-productive" sector for the years 1952-1992 (see Table C.6).
+I also adjusted the figures from an end-year to a midyear basis.
+For years before 1978 the official sources were very aggregative.
+They provided a 4-sector breakdown, showing employment in: a) the primary sector, i.e. farming, forestry, fishery and sideline activities (hunting, gathering and household handicrafts); b) the secondary sector, i.e. mining, manufacturing, utilities and construction; and c) the tertiary sector (services).
+There was a further two-way split within the tertiary sector, showing employment in "material production" and "non-material production".
 This classification is the labour counterpart to the Soviet material product concepts previously used in Chinese national accounts.
-The "productive" sector included transport and communications (except passenger services), commerce and restaurants, geological prospecting and water conservancy management.
-The "non-productive" sector included other services.
+The "material production" sector included transport and communications (except passenger services), commerce and restaurants, geological prospecting and water conservancy management.
+The "non-material" sector included other services.
 In the Soviet-Chinese classification system, repair and maintenance activities were treated as industrial rather than service activity and lumbering was also treated as an industrial activity.
-Table D.3 provides a consistent series on this old classification for the whole period 1952-95.
+Table D.3 provides a consistent series using the old 4-sector classification for the whole period 1952-2003.
 Since 1978, employment figures are available in more disaggregated form for total employment and for employment in state enterprises.
 These more detailed figures are shown in Tables D.4a and D.4b.